Rating:

 The Bottom Line

-Judging by its ingredients alone, Rotations for Dogs appears to be an above-average kibble.
+Judging by its ingredients alone, Rotations Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-The dashboard displays a dry matter protein reading of 28%, a fat level of 16% and an estimated carbohydrate content of 49%.
+The dashboard displays a dry matter protein reading of 28%, a fat level of 16% and estimated carbohydrates of about 49%.

 As a group, the brand features an average protein content of 28% and a mean fat level of 16%.
-Together, these figures suggest a carbohydrate serving size of 49% for the overall product line.
+Together, these figures suggest a carbohydrate content of 49% for the overall product line.

 And a fat-to-protein ratio of about 56%.

-In addition, when you consider the protein-boosting effect of the peas, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas and brewers yeast, this looks like the profile of a kibble containing at least a moderate amount of meat.

 Bottom line?

-Rotations dog food is a grain-based dry kibble using a moderate amount of poultry or fish meals as its main source of animal protein, thus earning the brand 4 stars.
+Rotations Dog Food is a plant-based kibble using a moderate amount of various species as its main sources of animal protein, thus earning the brand 4 stars.

 Highly recommended.